cbellone/cbellone.github.io/content/blogs/2023-08-17-devoxx-registration.md

 [Devoxx Belgium](https://devoxx.be) is a developer community conference held in Antwerp, Belgium.
 This five-day event is renowed for its content, with researchers, scientists, industry leaders, and fellow developers presenting sessions suitable for diverse audience levels.

 It is considered a "must attend" event by the community, and seats are limited.
 No wonder people cannot wait to secure their ticket!
+Tickets are usually available in two batches.
+Last year, the first batch of tickets was sold in less than 5 minutes, this year for the same batch the ticket sales lasted **30 seconds**.

-## Swicket's involvement
+## Alf.io and Swicket involvement

+Devoxx Belgium chose [Alf.io](https://alf.io), the open source ticket reservation system, as their registration / check-in tool.

+[At Swicket](https://swicket.io), our job is to provide Alf.io (among other tools) "As a Service".
-[At Swicket](https://swicket.io), we've been fortunate to serve as the chosen registration partner for Devoxx BE for the last couple of years.
+Swicket is managed by the same people who develop [Alf.io](https://alf.io) and we've been fortunate to serve as registration partner for Devoxx BE for the last couple of years.

 ## The Swicket Platform

-Swicket offers a comprehensive solution for event organizers to efficiently manage attendees for their events.
+[Swicket](https://swicket.io) offers a comprehensive solution for event organizers to efficiently manage attendees for their events.

 For each event organizer, we create a dedicated namespace within our multi-tenant Kubernetes cluster, plus a dedicated database (whose content is property of the organizer as stated in our privacy policy) hosted on one of our shared PostgreSQL instances.
 Our Kubernetes cluster has strict network policies in place to prevent unauthorized "lateral movements" between namespaces.

 Within the customer namespace, we deploy [Alf.io](https://alf.io) to handle registrations alongside other proprietary components that provide additional functionalities, including:

-- Integration with external invoicing systems
+- Integration module with external invoicing systems
-- Integration with video conferencing software/services (Zoom, GoToWebinar, BigBlueButton)
+- Integration module with video conferencing software/services (Zoom, GoToWebinar, BigBlueButton)
-- Exhibitor Portal for lead collection during the event
+- Swicket's Exhibitor Portal for lead collection during the event

 For those curious, this is a deployment diagram that visualize our infrastructure on Google Cloud Platform: